techqueria/website/content/english/donate/patreon.md

 ---
-title: Donate to Techqueria via Patreon
+title: Become a Backer via Patreon
 description: Become a Patron to support Techqueria's efforts to create the largest community of Latinx professionals in tech.
 identifier: fab fa-patreon
 link: https://www.patreon.com/techqueria